 - Dairy products like cottage cheese and cream or milk

-- Olive, canola and Soybean oil contain the highest amount
+- Olive, canola and soybean oil contain the highest amount

 Do You Need to Take Vitamin K Supplements During Pregnancy?

-Unless your doctor recommends them, do not consume supplements.
+Unless your doctor recommends them, do not take supplements.
 Certain medical situations change the requirement of supplements.
 If you are on any anti-seizure medications, you should then have supplements for two to four weeks prior to your due date to reduce the risk of bleeding in the newborn.
 Supplements are also introduced in case you develop cholestasis, a liver disease that occurs during pregnancy, to avoid haemorrhaging.

 Also Read: Vitamin C Intake in Pregnancy